 LGBTI people’s rights

-The Penal Code continued to criminalize consensual same-sex sexual acts, which remained punishable by up to two years’ imprisonment and a fine.
+The Penal Code continued to criminalize consensual same-sex sexual relations, punishable by two months to two years in prison and a fine.

 The Labour Code continued to restrict the right to form trade unions.

 Authorities denied registration to the independent General Autonomous Confederation for Algerian Workers, as they had done since 2013.